ttarreuu/devsmjp/README.md

     npm install
     ```

-3. Install the required Android dependencies:
+3. Run the app on an Android emulator or device:
     ```bash
     npx react-native run-android
     ```

-4. Follow additional setup instructions for Mapbox and Realm from their official documentation.

 #### Usage